 Essential A) Scientific Mindedness: B) Knowledge: C) Scientific Foundations: Components Routinely applies scientific methods to practice in both traditional and novel ways Advanced knowledge of core science and highly developed ability to make useful application of knowledge.
-Engages in activities that advance basic methodological approaches to the study of human behavior Behavioral Consistent pattern of the Demonstrates advanced Proposes, via the professional literature Anchor application of scientific knowledge of and respect for and other public venues, new methods in clinical practice; the scientific bases of methodologies that lead to paradigm shifts demonstrate novel behavior by extensive reading in the profession's approach to applications of science to of, and discussion about, the understanding human behavior clinical practice; elicits psychological literature and scrutiny of work samples the literatures of other from advanced practitioners germane disciplines; consistently incorporates advanced knowledge of human behavior into professional practice
+Engages in activities that advance basic methodological approaches to the study of human behavior Behavioral Consistent pattern of the Demonstrates advanced Proposes, via the professional literature Anchor application of scientific knowledge of and respect for and other public venues, new methods in clinical practice; demonstrate novel applications of science to B. Assessment clinical practice; elicits scrutiny of work samples from advanced practitioners the scientific bases of methodologies that lead to paradigm shifts behavior by extensive reading in the profession's approach to of, and discussion about, the understanding human behavior psychological literature and the literatures of other germane disciplines; consistently incorporates advanced knowledge of human behavior into professional practice Accelerated and diagnostic of proble me canabilities and issues according with individuals and